-The commercial use of satellites launched for communications, navigation, weather forecasting, video and data transmissions has increased the need to transmit information to earth-based receivers.
-This requires precise timing and frequency control at the satellite.
-The Company manufactures the master clocks (quartz, rubidium and cesium) and other significant timing products for many satellite communication systems.
-The Company's space hybrid assemblies are used onboard spacecraft for command, control and power distribution.
+The commercial use of satellites launched for communications, navigation, weather forecasting, video and data transmissions has expanded the need to transmit increasing amounts of voice, video, and data to earth-based receivers.
+This requires more precise timing and frequency control at the satellite.
+The Company manufactures the master clocks (quartz, rubidium and cesium) and other significant timing products for many satellite communication systems, and many of the Company's other space assemblies are used onboard spacecraft for command, control and power distribution.
 Efficient and reliable DC-DC power converters are also manufactured for the Company's own instruments and as stand-alone products for space applications.
 The Company's oven-controlled quartz crystal oscillators are cost-effective precision clocks suited for high-end performance required in satellite transmissions, airborne telephony and geophysical survey positioning systems.
+Newly developed frequency generation synthesizers, distribution amplifiers and up/down converters and receivers have augmented the Company's product offerings and positioned the Company to provide a greater share of a typical satellite's payload.
 Commercial satellite programs such as Intelsat, ANIK, Eutelsat, Inmarsat and Worldstar have utilized the Company's space-qualified products.

-U.S. Government segment:
+U.S. GOVERNMENT SEGMENT: